Global Hyperbolicity through the Eyes of the Null Distance: Introduction

-This is no restriction since every spacetime that admits a time function also admits a temporal function \cite[Thm.\ 1.2]{BeSa}.
-The main advantage of temporal functions over other time functions is the orthogonal decomposition $g = -\alpha d\tau^2 + \g_\tau$ (although no product splitting of the manifold) due to M\"uller and S\'anchez \cite[Lem.\ 3.5]{MuSa}.
-This property is key in the proof of the following result.
+Based on our extension of \eqref{LaL} to an entire open set in Section~\ref{sec:equiv} we show that weak temporal functions are indeed locally Lipschitz (in the usual sense) and have a timelike gradient almost everywhere.
+The standard (smooth) temporal functions, and also regular cosmological time functions \`{a} la Andersson--Galloway--Howard~\cite{AGH} and Wald--Yip~\cite{WaYi}, are weak temporal functions.
+In fact, working with temporal functions is no restriction since every smooth spacetime that admits a time function also admits a temporal function \cite{BeSa}*{Thm.\ 1.2}.
+The true advantage of temporal functions over other time functions is the orthogonal decomposition $g = -\alpha d\tau^2 + \g_\tau$ (although no product splitting of the manifold, see \cite{MuSa}*{Lem.\ 3.5}).
+This property is key in the proof of the subsequent results.
+Time functions are, however, also a useful tool in weaker nonsmooth geometric settings (see, for instance, \cites{BuGH,BDGSS,KuSt}) and also regular cosmological time functions are, in general, not smooth even on smooth spacetimes.
+Therefore, we decided to prove our results for the optimal regularity class.